Call-for-Code/PD3R/README.md

 ```
 ## Deployment

 "Android Application" folder contains the android code which takes the picture and sends to the AI server and show the final output.
-To change the api for your own server go to MainApplication.java file and change "BASE_URL" value.
+To change the api for your own server go to MainActivity.java file and change "BASE_URL" value.
 ie :  ``` public static String BASE_URL = "Your API Code HERE"; ```

 ## Built With